theUncanny/edna/src/note-help.md

 - `Alt + 3` : inbox

 Notes with quick access shortcut are shown at the top of note selector (`Mod + P`).

-## Blocks and notes

-Notes consists of blocks.

-Each block has a type: plain text, markdown, JavaScript code, Go code etc.

-Use `Mod + L` to assign a type for current block.

 ## Features for developers